 Eligibility: Returning AACC student who has completed 9 BPA or ESI credits (one course must be BPA/ESI 111) OR new student with comparable credentials from another college or university, intends to start a for-profit business, has and/or maintains a 2.5 GPA at AACC, and is a U.S. citizen or permanent resident.

 Scholarship pays for:: Tuition, fees and books for all credit courses, but each term must include one or more BPA/ESI course/s.
-Includes 2 years of residency in the AACC Business Incubator.
+Includes 2 years of residency in the AACC Business Incubator and a faculty mentor.